-Hawaii operates as a “May Issue” state which means the county will issue the concealed carry permit.
-However, it’s very rare for a resident to obtain a permit.
-In 2000, mandatory county reporting began, and since then only 4 permits have been given.
+This is a huge change for the state.
+In 2000, mandatory county reporting began, and back then only 4 permits had been given.
 2 were issued in Maui in 2001 and two on Kauai, 1 to a local judge and another in 2013 to an active military member for 12 days.
-There is a case being tried currently in federal court to try and force Hawaii to begin issuing permits, however this will take years to resolve.

 Hawaii Gun Laws Quick Facts